-We all know that in this sport, the details are central to the final result, however, that's not what I'm going to talk about in this article.
+We all know that in this sport the details are central to the final result, however, that is not what I am going to talk about in this article.

-These mistakes that I am going to list are big and serious mistakes that must be corrected and that may be compromising your goals in this sport.
+These errors that I will list you, are big and serious mistakes, which must be corrected and that they may be compromising your goals in this sport.

 YOU HAVE NO CONCRETE OBJECTIVES

-In my opinion this is one of the reasons that most contributes to poor results, I myself was a victim.
+In my opinion this is one of the reasons that most contributes to poor results, I was a victim myself.
 It doesn't matter whether you want to lose or gain weight, having a fixed goal is vital to achieving results.
 Constantly changing your mind not only hinders your progress, but you also end up stagnating, stranded.

-For gains in muscle mass, it is understood that, for those who practice this sport, they need 2.5 to 3.0 grams of protein per kilogram of body weight, plus carbohydrates and necessary lipids.
+For gains of muscle mass, it is understood that, for those who practice this sport requires 2.5 to 3.0 grams of protein per kilogram of body weight, more carbohydrates and lipids needed.

 On the other hand, if you want to lose weight, you need to burn more calories than you eat.

 It is normal to gain weight and lose some muscle definition.
 To avoid this loss, choose the quality of carbohydrates, lipids and proteins well.
 Always try to eat as clean as possible and avoid processed foods.